adobe-type-tools/opentype-spec-drafts/varchintguide.md

 mapped in 'CFF2' and the first glyph mapped in 'CFSH'.
 The `sentinel` field in 'CFSH' must be the highest GID defined in the font.

+## The itemVarStore Offset {-}

+When not zero this points to an Item Variation Store used for the `vsindex` and `blend` operators for the private dicts in the table.

 # VARC and Hinting {-}